 Why does deployment frequency matter?

-This article will take a deeper dive into that metric.
-We’ll go over why it matters and what strategies you can take to start releasing multiple times a day to reach that elite status of a high-performing software organization.
+This article will take a deep dive into that metric.
+We’ll go over why it matters and what strategies you can take to start releasing multiple times a day, making you a high-performing software organization.

 What is deployment frequency?